 Joining a medical aid must be your priority!

-Waiting periods can be imposed on a new member.
-The length of this waiting period will depend on factors such as your health and how long you’ve been without medical aid cover and can range from a 3-month general waiting period to a 12-month condition-specific waiting period.
+Waiting periods can be imposed on a new members, the length of which depends your health and how long you’ve been without medical aid cover.
+They can range from a 3-month general waiting period to a 12-month condition-specific waiting period.

-Your medical scheme pays claims out of different “pockets”.
+Your medical scheme pays claims out of either:

-For example, if you go to the emergency room with a trauma like a broken leg or stitches, these schemes will pay claims without using your day-to-day savings account.
+For example, emergency room trauma like a broken leg or stitches, arel paid claims without using your day-to-day savings account.

 If the answer to this question is a resounding NO – then why not consider a hospital only plan and pay your own day-to-day costs?

-It will certainly be way more affordable, whilst giving you protection against the real threat of high medical costs – hospitalisation!
+It will certainly be way more affordable, whilst protection you against the real threat of not having a medical aid - hospitalisation!

 These plans are specifically designed to cover the major portion of all treatment and accommodation costs that may arise during hospitalisation in a private clinic or hospital.Some treatments require an upfront payment, (for example back surgery, gastroscopies, laparoscopies, removal of wisdom teeth, colonoscopies and joint replacements), however you are covered for major medical emergencies and hospitalisation.